mozilla-services/pytest-bugzilla-notifier/README.rst

 To use this plugin you need to have a username and password for a Bugzilla account.
-First, you need to copy bugzilla.ini-dist to bugzilla.ini and add in the username and password you will be using to access Bugzilla.
+First, you need to copy bugzilla.ini-dist to bugzilla.ini and add in the BugZilla API key you will be using to access Bugzilla.
 Then you can use the plugin by running the following::

     $ pytest --bug=<bug ID> --config=./bugzilla.ini --bugzilla-url=<server> /path/to/tests